ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

 And this will add both jobs to your pipeline.
 The build job will package all raw packages under raw/ folder and save them on the gitlab artefacts under the folder build/raw.
 The publish job that only runs on Tagged Commits will publish the raw packages present on the gitlab artefact build/raw folder to CAR.

+Validation Checks (Marvin)
+"""""""""""""""""""""""""""""""""

+After the raw artefacts have been published to the nexus repository `raw-internal <https://artefact.skao.int/#browse/search/raw>`_  in CAR, Marvin will run multiple checks to find out if the artefact is a valid one.
+For the artefact to be valid:

+- Artefact name should be complaint.
+The folders inside raw/ should have a adr-25 complaint name.
+- Artefact Version should be complaint.
+The .release file should have a release version complaint with semantic versioning.
+- Artefact should have a Manifest.skao.int file with the required metadata inside.

+If any of this checks fail the artefact will be moved to a quarantined status to the repository  `raw-qurantine <https://artefact.skao.int/#browse/browse:raw-quarantine>`_

 RPM
 ---